AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 In practice, full liquidations should be extremely occasional and most vaults should get less than 50% of their position liquidated.
 This allows them to keep as much collateral in their vault as possible, and make liquidations in Angle Borrowing module less harmful to borrowers than elsewhere in the industry.

+Liquidators do not have to repay the maximum amount that the protocol allows them to.
+The `x` variable described above is a maximum amount that liquidators can repay, and in the absence of dust amounts, liquidators can choose to repay any amount between 0 and `x`.
+Should a liquidator decide not to repay everything that's available, a position may face several successive liquidations.

+{% hint style="info" %}
+If the debt of a liquidated vault is below what is called the `dustLiquidation` threshold set by governance for the collateral asset, liquidators must liquidate the full debt of the vault.
+{% endhint %}

 ### Dynamic Discount

 To incentivize liquidations, the protocol lets liquidators buy the available collateral at a **discount**, meaning that they get back more collateral than the amount of stablecoins they brought.